Welcome to the Structural Biology Facility

 Structural Biology X-ray Facility

 How it works:

-Our Facility houses a number of specialised instruments for Structural Biology.
-These instruments can be used by trained and inducted students, staff and visitors as a part of each individual user agreeement to be arranged with by the Facility manager.
+Our Facility houses a number of specialized instruments for Structural Biology.
+These instruments can be used by trained and inducted students, staff and visitors as a part of each individual user agreement to be arranged with by the Facility manager.
 There are modest fees associated with instrument access which cover the consumable costs and maintenance for the instruments.

 Users are able to use one or all the parts/instruments of the facility after being inducted and trained.
 Access to each instrument is then obtained via an online-booking system (ACLS).

 We are also able to collaborate with research groups to further interpret structural biology data if help is required.

 We ask the users who publish data acquired from instruments within the Facility acknowledge the Facility in publications, and also advise us of publications that mention the Facility.

 The first place to start is to contact the SBF to arrange a meeting (see contact addresses for email and phone above)

 At this "First User meeting" we will give you a tour of the Facility and discuss your needs.
 This meeting is free and comes with no obligations.